WE'VE TAKEN THE FIGHT STATESIDE!

 Are you concerned about disappointing or upsetting your partner?
 If so, it’s worth considering where these feelings are coming from so you can start to address them.

-If this is something that you are really struggling with, or if you have issues with shyness and anxiety in general, it might be worth sharing your feelings with a therapist.
+If this is something that you are struggling with, or if you have issues with shyness and anxiety in general, it might be worth sharing your feelings with a therapist.

 Again, because you say 'if something hurts' if you are experiencing pain during penetration, we suggest booking an appointment with a GP.
 Pain is the body's way of telling you that something is wrong, and it's always best to check these signals.